miriamgoldman/wp-standard-github-workflow/README.md

 ## Basic GitHub Actions Workflow Example (Level 2 in WebOps Matrix)

 This repo contains a base WordPress site, using Pantheon's WordPress upstream.
-Currently, it is connected to a PS Architecture site, called [Miriam Workflows WP](https://admin.dashboard.pantheon.io/sites/09905707-7c13-4b78-af75-598ddf537458#dev/code).

 It uses a very basic GitHub actions to deploy to Pantheon on PR creation, code sync, and merge to `main`.
 Below outline the secrets and variables needed to successfully configure the workflow.
 This are configured via the repo settings, under Secrets and variables -> Actions.